apostrophecms/apostrophe-documentation/README.md

 ## Tutorials

 Our tutorials cover everything you need to know to get started as an Apostrophe developer.
 Everyone should start here.
 Our tutorials are progressive, so you can learn as you go.
-[The Getting Started tutorial is a good place to get started](tutorials/getting-started/setting-up-your-environment.md)
+[The Getting Started tutorial](tutorials/getting-started/setting-up-your-environment.md) is a good place to get started.

 ### Getting Started

 [The "getting started" tutorials](tutorials/getting-started/setting-up-your-environment.md) are written for developers who are new to Apostrophe.
 They will walk you through the process of getting your environment set up and creating a basic website.

+### Core Concepts

+[The Core Concepts tutorials](tutorials/core-concepts/README.md) go through each feature of Apostrophe that you need to understand to build a webite.
+They will help you get more comfortable with Apostrophe and node.js.

 Practical examples of these concepts are illustrated in the [Open Musuem project, a fully featured Apostrophe site](https://github.com/apostrophecms/apostrophe-open-museum).
 [You can access the code](https://github.com/apostrophecms/apostrophe-open-museum) or [try a live demo](http://demo.apostrophecms.org).

-### Core Concepts

-[The Core Concepts tutorials](tutorials/core-concepts/README.md) go through each piece of Apostrophe that you need to understand to build a webite.
-They will help you get more comfortable with Apostrophe and node.js.

 ### Advanced Development